ropensci-archive/docs/jenkins.md

 # Jenkins Server via Docker Compose

-Configuration of server looks like this:
+Configuration of the main webserver (nginx) looks like this:

 ```
 /docs     ->     data:/docs